Fergarram/obscure/README.md

 I needed a way to publish my exsiting Obsidian research vault so that new readers could explore it.
 I considered the existing [Obsidian publishing service](https://obsidian.md/publish) but I don't like how limited in terms of customizability it is.

+Here's a list of essential features for me:

+- Blazing fast & SEO first
+- No client-side routing
+- Highly customizable
+- Custom shortcodes

 Currently, Obscure is still a WIP and should not be used in any serious way.
 I do plan to make this as accesible as possible, even for non-technical users.
 So here is a roadmap of how that may look:

 ## Roadmap to V1